DerYeger/minesweeper/README.md

 ```
 dependencies {
     ...
-    implementation 'com.github.deryeger:minesweeper:0.2'
+    implementation 'com.github.deryeger:minesweeper:0.3'
 }
 ```

 ## Usage

-With the builder you can quickly create Minesweeper configurations.
-Every time Minesweeper::instance is called a new game instance using the previously set configuration is created.
+With the builder you can quickly create Minesweeper configurations, which in return provide game instances in form of Node objects.
 ```
 Minesweeper minesweeper = Minesweeper
                 .builder()